ViennaRNA/forna/README.md

 structure is optional, as we will predict the MFE structure in its absence.
 For the ViennaRNA webservices links will be provided!

-This way is also possible to embed forna on a website with a molecule preloaded:
+This way it's also possible to embed forna on a website with a molecule preloaded:

 ```
 <iframe src="forna/index.html?id=RNAcentral/URS0000000001" align="center" height="650px" width="100%"